 The BOP emphasizes and encourages the resolution of complaints.
-The first step of the Administrative Remedy process is to Informal Resolution, utilizing the appropriate Informal Resolution form.
-(See the Administrative Institution Supplement, Attachment A.) When an resolution is not successful, an inmate can access Administrative Remedy Program.
+The first step of the Administrative Remedy process is to attempt an Informal Resolution, utilizing the appropriate Informal Resolution form.
+(See the Administrative Remedy Institution Supplement, Attachment A.) When an informal resolution is not successful, an inmate can access the Administrative Remedy Program.
 All Administrative Remedy forms may be obtained from your assigned Correctional Counselor or Unit Team member.

 If the issue cannot be informally resolved, a formal complaint may be filed with a Request for Administrative Remedy (formerly BP-229), commonly referred to as a BP-9.
 The inmate may place a single complaint or related issues on the form.
-If the form contains multiple unrelated issues, the submission will The inmate will return the completed BP-9 to the rejected.
-Correctional Counselor, will deliver who Administrative Remedy Coordinator (BP-9 will be rejected unless processed through staff).
+If the form contains multiple unrelated issues, the submission will be rejected.
+The inmate will return the completed BP-9 to the Correctional Counselor, who will deliver it to the Administrative Remedy Coordinator (BP-9 will be rejected unless processed through staff).
 The BP-9 complaint must be filed within twenty (20) calendar days from the date on which the basis for the incident or complaint occurred, unless it was not feasible to file within that period of time which should be documented in the complaint.
 Institution staff has twenty (20) calendar days to act on the complaint and to provide a written response to the inmate.
 This time limit for the response may be extended for an additional twenty (20) calendar days.
 The inmate will be notified of the extension.